HiddenRamblings/TagMo/README.md

 * possi - Wolf link editor
 * socram8888 - Decryption / encryption code
 * Supercool330 - Encryption algorithm help
-* Others who preferred to remain anonymous
+* Others who prefer to remain anonymous and testers
-* Many more who helped in testing
+### Translations
+* NoiRioN - Polish
+* Oosl - Chinese

 *TagMo is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Nintendo.
 No  amiibo™ or digital representations of amiibo™ are included in this project.
 Binaries created with this project are not intended for sale or distribution.
 This project is for educational and archival purposes only.*